community-z-users/czt/java-cup/README.md

 method from growing too large, thus avoiding the `code too large` Java compiler error.
 The error appears for very large grammars (e.g. in [CZT][czt] parsers).

+Replaced `System.exit()` calls on fatal errors with unchecked exception.
+This makes parser generation within IDEs better, since an error in generator no longer kills the IDE with it.

 Also updated to use Java Generics and avoid other warnings.

 [czt]: http://czt.sourceforge.net/parser